C-Hash-Tag/ProductSquare/README.md

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install the app and get it working on your local host

 1. Fork the repository at 'https://github.com/C-Hash-Tag/ProductSquare'
 2. Clone it down to your local machine